-- The secure IC based product life-cycle is decomposed into 7 phases.
-Each of these phases have the very same boundaries as those defined in both claimed protection profiles. - The authorities involved in each phase are described in Table 1. - The limit of the evaluation defines the scope of responsibility of STM in terms of security.
-This limit, corresponding to the term "TOE Delivery" of BSI-PP-002-2001, is phase 3. - 27 The limit of the evaluation corresponds to phases 2 and 3, including the delivery and verification procedures of phase 1, and the TOE delivery to the IC packaging manufacturer; procedures corresponding to phases 1, 4, 5, 6 and 7 are outside the scope of this evaluation. - Figure 2 describes the secure IC based product life cycle.
+- 25 The secure IC based product life-cycle is decomposed into 7 phases.
+Each of these phases has the very same boundaries as those defined in both claimed protection profiles. - 26 The authorities involved in each phase are described in Table 1. - 27 The limit of the evaluation defines the scope of responsibility of ST in terms of security.
+This limit, corresponding to the term "TOE Delivery" of BSI-PP-002-2001, is phase 3. - 28 The limit of the evaluation corresponds to phases 2 and 3, including the delivery and verification procedures of phase 1, and the TOE delivery to the IC packaging manufacturer; procedures corresponding to phases 1, 4, 5, 6 and 7 are outside the scope of this evaluation. - 29 Figure 2 describes the secure IC based product life cycle.